 What is Spirit Airlines?

 This American ultra-low-cost airline based in Florida is known for its radical low-price model and additional fees.
 The carrier operates an Airbus A320 family aircraft fleet, ensuring high operational efficiency.
 The company is known for its “bare fare” strategy, where the base price includes only transportation and a small carry-on.
 At the same time, all other services, including seat selection and baggage, are paid separately.
-It is notable for its $9 Fare Club program, offering exclusive discounts for club members.
+It is notable for its $9 Fare Club program, which offers exclusive discounts for members.

 2002 – 2007